-Human-centered design is rooted in a deep understanding of the needs and motivations of people.
-In healthcare, this includes patients, caregivers, parents, practice managers — anyone living, working or experiencing care delivery.
-Human-centered design follows a process that helps teams transform problems into solutions through structured design activities.
-The overarching goal of this course is to help learners develop competency in following a structured process while applying human-centered design methods and tools to solve complex problems in healthcare delivery.
+Human-centered design (HCD) is rooted in a deep understanding of the needs and motivations of people—in healthcare this includes patients, caregivers, parents, practice managers, anyone living, working or experiencing care delivery in a given context and what limitations they face, or goals they seek to achieve or what’s important to them.
+HCD follows a process that helps teams transform problems into solutions through structured design activities.

 At the end of this course students will be able to: